proxmox/ceph/ceph/src/nvmeof/gateway/spdk/dpdk/doc/guides/nics/idpf.rst

 - ``CPU``

-  On the x86 platform, the driver checks if the CPU supports AVX512.
+  On the x86 platform, the driver checks if the CPU supports AVX instruction set.
-  If the CPU supports AVX512 and EAL argument ``--force-max-simd-bitwidth`` is set to 512, AVX512 paths will be chosen.
+  If the CPU supports AVX512 and EAL argument ``--force-max-simd-bitwidth`` is set to 512, the AVX512 paths will be chosen.
+  Otherwise, if ``--force-max-simd-bitwidth`` is set to 256, AVX2 paths will be chosen.
+  (Note that 256 is the default bitwidth if no specific value is provided.)

 - ``Offload features``